 Q. When will I get my bill?

 A. If you register early you should receive a statement six (6) weeks before the beginning of the term.
 If you register within six weeks of of the term, bills will be sent biweekly.
-Please note that as of Summer, 2012 term all bills will be sent to your udmercy email address.
+All bills will be sent to your udmercy email address.
 You may print your bill once you click into it.
 We will retain at least 6 months of bills for you to view and print.